-(classification as to SSC) BSE FREE or NEGLIGIBLE RISK - Raw material to be obtained from healthy animals. - The production process should result in a safe products with respect to all infectious agents other than TSE, but no additional conditions related to BSE are necessary.
-LOWER RISK - Raw material to be obtained from healthy animals. - An appropriate production process, including (as brought to the attention of the SSC) careful pre-treatment (including brining, liming and intensive washing) and at least one heat treatment at 140°C for 30 min 3.6bar (See the report of the Working Group attached to this opinion) HIGH RISK No application as a ruminant feed nor as a fertiliser, unless: (If hides are coming from animals certified as BSE-free, e.g. from certified animals (Opinion of the SSC on the date based export scheme (9/12/97 and 20/2/98) and of the Scientific Veterinary Committee on the revised UK certified herds scheme (17/9/97) or certified herds or closed herds (An opinion of the SSC on the criteria for closed herds guaranteeing that animals from these herds are BSE-free is forthcoming), the conditions for lower risk apply.)
+Summary table: the safety of hydrolysed proteins derived from hides from bovines and intended as animal feed or fertiliser to all infectious agents other than TSE, but no additional conditions related to BSE are necessary.
+LOWER RISK Raw material to be obtained from healthy animals.
+An appropriate production process, including (as brought to the attention of the SSC) careful pre-treatment (including brining, liming and intensive washing) and at least one heat treatment at 140°C for 30 min 3.6bar Regarding the molecular weight of the end product: see section "Other considerations" HIGH RISK No application as a ruminant feed nor as a fertiliser, unless: (If hides are coming from animals certified as BSE-free, e.g. from certified animals or certified herds or closed herds , the conditions for lower risk apply.)
 Raw material to be obtained from healthy animals.
 Measures in place to minimise contamination of hides.
-Appropriate production process, including (as brought forward to the SSC): a careful pre-treatment (including brining, liming and intensive washing), a heat treatment ( 140°C/ 3.6bar/ 30minutes) and an alkaline treatment (pH 11, 3h at T 80°C) .
-Status unknown Consider as high risk until otherwise proven.
+Appropriate production process, including (as brought forward to the SSC): a careful pre-treatment (including brining, liming and intensive washing), a heat treatment (3 140°C/3 3.6bar/3 30minutes) 12 and an alkaline treatment (pH 3 11, 3 3h at T 3 80°C) 12.
+Regarding the molecular weight of the end product: see section "Other considerations" Status unknown Consider as high risk until otherwise proven.